Drkasmot/Pulse-audio-Sound-shortcuts/readme.txt

 pactl set-sink-volume @DEFAULT_SINK@ -5%

-#if you get an error you can download pulse audio
+#if you get an error you should download pulse audio

 apt-get install pulseaudio